kodi-pvr/pvr.iptvsimple/README.md

     - `Shift (SIPTV)` - Append the standard SIPTV catchup string to the channel URL.
     - `Flussonic` - Build a flussonic URL from the channel URL.
     - `Xtream codes` - Build an Xtream codes URL from the channel URL.
 * **Play from EPG in Live TV mode (using timeshift)**: When disabled any catchup show from the past will be played like a video (bounded by start and end times).
 If enabled, it will instead act like a live stream with timeshift, also allowing the ability to skip back and forward programmes.
+Note that the only effect this option has on streams that do not support timeshifting is whether or not to apply the before/after buffer.
 * **Buffer before programme start**: The amount of buffer to give before the playback start point of an EPG entry that will be watched as a video.
 * **Buffer after programme end**: The amount of buffer to give after the playback end point of an EPG entry that will be watched as a video.
+* **Catchup only available on finished programmes**: When selected from the EPG the current live programme cannot be watched as catchup until finished.

 ### Advanced
 Advanced settings such as multicast relays.